MohanSha/PyTaskAutomation/README.md

 A mini digital assistant to which can give you information like general questions, weather news, math, and wikipedia info of that topic.It has Text-To-Speech feature.

+## Lorem Ipsum

+Generate one paragraph of short lorem ipsum using loripsum.net API.